 - Travel insurance over 60 [sic]

-Many travelers have been complaining about the uncertainty around travel regulations and random flight cancellations leading up to the border reopening for international travels across social media and review sites.
+Many travelers including frequent travelers have been complaining about the uncertainty around travel regulations and random flight cancellations leading up to the border reopening for international travel, across social media and review sites.

-As borders are reopening and international travel is seemingly returning to normal, travelers and travel insurance providers have learned and adapted: travelers who did not usually get travel insurance are now looking at travel insurance and most insurance companies provide Covid-19 specific coverage.
+As borders are reopening and international travel is seemingly returning to normal, travelers and travel insurance providers have learned and adapted.

 Are Covid-19 coverage and “Cancel for any reason” coverage worth the cost?